RamSailopal/YottaDB-dashboard/Vista-Docker/README.md

 An Intersystems iknow container has now been added to the stack to allow the natural language processing of text data from within VistA.
 Further details of iknow is available here - https://github.com/intersystems/iknow

-The python iknowpy module allows nlp while mg_python allows python interaction with a YottaDB/GTm database, in this case VistA (further details of mg_python - https://github.com/chrisemunt/mg_python)
+The python iknowpy module allows natural language processing (NLP) while mg_python allows python interaction with a YottaDB/GT.m database, in this case VistA (further details of mg_python - https://github.com/chrisemunt/mg_python)

 An example python script is available in the directory iknow, called nlp.py.
 This script takes the text stored in the node **^LAB("95.31", "6125", "10", "15", "0")** - **Fetal weight estimated from abdominal circumference, biparietal diameter, femur length and head circumference by the method of Roberts 1985**.
 It then hightlights and stores conceptual data.
 Each string is categorised into either **"Concept"** or **"NonRelevant or PathRelevant"**

 To run the python script:

-Open the workspace as instructed previously and create a new file called lnp.py.
-Copy and paste the text from
+Open the workspace as instructed previously and create a new file called **nlp.py**.
+Copy, paste and save the text from https://raw.githubusercontent.com/RamSailopal/YottaDB-dashboard/main/Vista-Docker/iknow/nlp.py

-Click **terminal** and then **Run task**, **GTM** and then **Continue without scanning the task output**.
+Click **terminal** and then **Run task**, **iknow** and then **Continue without scanning the task output**.
 This will run a terminal window and "drop" you into the iknow container prompt.
 Type and execute:

     python3.8 /home/project/Vista/nlp.py